On the Sublinear Regret of Continuous K-Max Bandits: Introduction

-\paragraph{Contributions.} Our novel techniques lead to the development of the \texttt{DCK-UCB} algorithm (\Cref{alg}) for $K$-Max bandits with general continuous distributions.
-The \texttt{DCK-UCB} algorithm achieves a regret upper bound of $\widetilde{\mathcal{O}}(T^{3/4})$, and is efficient both computationally and statistically.
-To the best of our knowledge, this represents the first computationally tractable algorithm with a sublinear guarantee for continuous $K$-Max bandits under value-index feedback.
+\textbf{(i)} Our primary contribution is algorithm \texttt{DCK-UCB} (\Cref{alg} in \Cref{sec:kmax}), designed for $K$-Max bandits with general continuous distributions under value-index feedback.
+We prove that \texttt{DCK-UCB} achieves a regret upper bound of $\widetilde{\mathcal{O}}(T^{3/4})$ (\Cref{thm:main}), which is the first polynomial-time algorithm to achieve a sublinear regret guarantee for continuous $K$-Max bandits with value-index feedback.
+We also provide numerical experiments in Appendix~\ref{app:experiments} to empirically validate the effectiveness of \texttt{DCK-UCB}.

-We further consider exponential $K$-Min bandits, a special case of continuous $K$-Max bandits, where outcomes of every arm follow exponential distributions.
-By utilizing the special property of exponential distributions, we avoid using a discretization method and biased estimators.
-Following this idea, we adapt the maximum log-likelihood estimation algorithm $\texttt{MLE-Exp}$ (\Cref{alg:k-min}), and propose an algorithm that achieves a better $\wt{\gO}(\sqrt{T})$ regret upper bound, which is nearly minimax optimal.
+\textbf{(ii)} The most interesting technical innovation is the newly developed bias-corrected estimation in \texttt{DCK-UCB}.
+Specifically, this technique helps us conduct efficient learning under biased observations due to the nondeterministic tie-breaking arising from the discretization.
+This novel technique can be of independent interest.

-\paragraph{Paper organization.} \Cref{sec:related-works} introduces related works of continuous $K$-Max bandits. \Cref{sec:preliminaries} formalizes the continuous $K$-Max bandits problem. \Cref{sec:general-continuous} describes our algorithm and analysis for general continuous $K$-Max bandits. \Cref{sec:kminexp} details the exponential distribution special case and an MLE-based algorithm with better regret guarantees.
-Complete proofs of \Cref{sec:general-continuous,sec:kminexp} are presented in the appendices.
+\textbf{(iii)} We further develop the Maximum Likelihood Estimation (MLE) under a special case where outcomes for each arm follow exponential distributions.
+Our algorithm, \texttt{MLE-Exp} (\Cref{alg:k-min}), designed for $K$-Min bandits (a variant of continuous $K$-Max), leverages the unique structure of exponential distributions to bypass the need for discretization and its associated biases.
+Combined with the lower bound $\Omega(\sqrt{T})$ proven in Appendix~\ref{app:lowerbound}, \texttt{MLE-Exp} achieves a near-optimal $\wt{\gO}(\sqrt{T})$ regret (\Cref{thm:kminexp}), representing a significant improvement over the general continuous case.

-\paragraph{Notations.} For any integer $n \ge 1$, we use $[n]$ to denote the set $\{1,2,\ldots,n\}$.
-The notation $\gO$ is used to suppress all constant factors, while $\wt{\gO}$ is used to further suppress all logarithmic factors.
+\textbf{Notations.} For any integer $n \ge 1$, we use $[n]$ to denote the set $\{1,2,\ldots,n\}$. $\gO$ is used to suppress all constant factors, while $\wt{\gO}$ further suppresses all logarithmic factors.
 Bold letters such as $\vx$ are typically used to represent a set of elements $\{x_i\}$.
 Unless expressly stated, $\log(x)$ refers to the natural logarithm of $x$.
 Throughout the text, $\{\mathcal F_t\}_{t=0}^T$ is used to denote the natural filtration; that is, $\mathcal F_t$ represents the $\sigma$-algebra generated by all random observations made within the first $t$ time slots.